 Cold-Weather Clothing

 What you wear is always critical in the outdoors, but that's even more true in frigid conditions.
-You’ll pay more for winter-ready warmth and protection, but the pieces below are exceptionally well made and should last a very long time (provided you take proper care of them).
+You’ll pay more for winter-ready warmth and protection, but the pieces below are exceptionally well made and should last you seasons to come (provided you take proper care of them).
 And don’t skimp on the accessories—quality socks, gloves, and hats can go a long way toward keeping you comfortable when the mercury drops.

 Heavyweight Down or Synthetic Jacket